 Create a Garden of Friendship Flowers

-This free friendship flower template can be used in so many ways.
-Students cut out their flower and write a characteristic of a good friend onto each petal.
-After coloring their flower, students fold the petals on the dotted lines.
+This friendship flower template can be used in so many ways.
+Students cut out their flowers and write a characteristic of a good friend onto each petal.
+After coloring in their flower, students fold the petals on the dotted lines.